o-ran-sc/smo-teiv/docs/pgsql-schema-generator-guide.rst

 An entity type is constructed with the following details:

 - entityName: name of the entity.
+- storedAt: where the entity information is stored i.e., table name.
+The table name is generated as '<moduleName>_<entityName>'.
 - moduleReferenceName: module to which the entity belongs.
 Identified by checking which of the identified modules has:

    - the same namespace as the entity, and